yasithao3/japantravel/README.md

     Once employee request for leaves, manager has to approve them via their admin panel. </br>
     An employee can't request leaves exceeding what he entitled

+    NOTE*
+    You must have an internet connection to get the stylesheets from CDN

 </p>